EscVM/TensorFlow_Face_Recognition/README.md

 ```bash
    python3 imagesAcquisition.py
    ```
-# 3.0 Launch the Virtual Security Assistant
+# 3.0 Launch the Face Recognition Assistant
-Once all subjects that you want to recognize are inserted in the database as explained in section [2.0](#2.0), it's time to launch the Virtual Security Assistant.
+Once all subjects that you want to recognize are inserted in the database as explained in section [2.0](#2.0), it's time to launch the Face Recognition Assistant.
 Simply launch in a terminal, inside the project folder, the following command and the code will do all the heavy lifting :)

 ```bash
    python3 faceAssistant.py